Katzenaids

 Although the cat defends itself and tries to get rid of the intruder, the FI virus spreads throughout the body and causes an immune deficiency.
 This in turn causes a number of other symptoms and often other diseases to appear later .
 These include, for example:

-In fact, this list of potential symptoms and secondary diseases is almost endless: it ranges from classics such as fever and swollen lymph nodes to cancer, dementia and other serious diagnoses.
-The reason: in the final stages of the disease, the weakened immune system ultimately makes the entire body an attack target .
+In fact, this list of potential symptoms and secondary diseases is almost endless: it ranges from the classics such as fever and swollen lymph nodes to cancer, dementia and other serious diagnoses.
+The reason: in the final stages of the disease, the weakened immune system ultimately makes the entire body a target .
 Infected cats increasingly lack the strength to fight bacteria, viruses, etc., so that the cat will eventually succumb to the consequences of one or even several diseases.

 How is feline AIDS diagnosed?